4ms/metamodule-plugin-sdk/docs/text-displays.md

 # Displays (Screens)

-Virtual modules can have screens (or "display") which display information about the modules's state.
+Virtual modules can have screens (or "displays") that show information about the module's state.
 The MetaModule recognizes two types of displays: Text and Graphics.

 Text Displays have text only.
 Graphics Displays can have text and/or graphics